cchapman900/question-service/README.md

-# Serverless MongoDB Rest API with Mongoose and Bluebird Promises

-This example demonstrate how to use a MongoDB database with aws and serverless.

-Using Mongoose ODM and Bluebird for Promises.

-## Use Cases

-- NoSQL CRUD API
+# Question Service API
+A service for basic CRUD operations for questions

 ## Requirements
 - Auth0